 The Davis Cup’s Most Successful Nations

-The Davis Cup originally operated as a competition between United States and Great Britain, before turning into a challenge cup featuring other nations.
+The Davis Cup originally operated as a competition between two countries, before turning into a challenge cup featuring other nations.
 Teams competed to earn a spot to play the defending champion, hoping to rob them of the title.
 This ensured that few teams had a realistic chance of winning the Davis Cup, while it was easy for nations to claim consecutive victories.
 The US won every year between 1920 and 1926 and France were victorious from 1927 to 1932.

 The switch to a knockout format in 1972 opened up the competition.
 15 nations have tasted Davis Cup success since 1972, in comparison to just 4 before the change in format.
-Great Britain have struggled since the change, with 9 of their 10 titles coming before 1972.
-Conversely, Sweden have thrived and won 7 titles since the Davis Cup became a knockout.
+Sweden have thrived and won 7 titles since the Davis Cup became a knockout.

 Comparing the Davis Cup Before and After 1972

 The most successful teams of the time, before 1972 and after 1972, are those of Australia and the United States.
 They formed authentic “Dream teams” with players like Jim Courier, Andre Agassi, Pete Sampras and John McEnroe.

 Winners of the Junior Davis Cup

 The International Tennis Federation (ITF) created the Junior Davis Cup in 1985 to give players aged 16 or under the chance to adapt to competitive tennis.
 13 different nations have lifted the cup so far, with Spain and Australia claiming 6 titles apiece.
 Netherlands, Chile, Japan and Canada all have tasted success in the Junior Davis Cup, something which has so far eluded them in the men’s game.